China tightens Russia border checks, approves coronavirus vaccine trials

 "We have to make preparations for the long term," he said.
 MORE RESOURCES

 China's coronavirus task force decided on Monday to boost health resources at its borders.
-It will build hospitals and establish isolation points near borders and also strengthen cooperation with neighbours.
-However, officials acknowledged that China's long border with numerous country roads, paths, ferry crossings and mountain passes made it difficult to control.
+It will build hospitals and establish isolation points near the frontiers and also strengthen cooperation with neighbours.
+However, officials acknowledged that China's long border, with numerous country roads, paths, ferry crossings and mountain passes, made it difficult to control.

 Foreign Ministry spokesman Zhao Lijian said on Tuesday that authorities on both sides of the border should collectively take measures against illegal crossing.
 "This responsibility must be shouldered by both sides to uphold order in the border area," he said, adding that there are about 100,000 Chinese nationals in Russia.